fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-10-02】[jabrena / cursor-rules-java](https://github.com/jabrena/cursor-rules-java) - A collection of System prompts for Java that help software engineers in their daily programming work & data pipelines. 👉 Your feedback is important to evolve this project.
+Participate in the following questionnaire: 👈 https://forms.gle/TpNXENjmu45wuXoi6
 * 【2025-10-01】[jabrena / cursor\-rules\-java](https://github.com/jabrena/cursor-rules-java) - A collection of System prompts for Java that help software engineers in their daily programming work & data pipelines  👉 Your feedback is important to evolve this project  Participate in the following questionnaire: 👈 https://forms gle/TpNXENjmu45wuXoi6
 * 【2025-09-28】[apache / fesod](https://github.com/apache/fesod) - Fast  Easy  Done  Processing Excels without worrying about large files causing OOM
 * 【2025-09-27】[apache / sedona](https://github.com/apache/sedona) - A cluster computing framework for processing large\-scale geospatial data